ivan-alles/preference-model/README.md

 Now you can select the best of the new pictures to create even more beautiful ones.
 Eventually, you can let the AI make the person of your dreams!

+In mathematical terms, the AI finds the image maximizing the function of your personal preference using the cross-entropy method.
+The unusual thing about this is that this function is in your brain.

 ## Online Demo
 Check out the [browser demo app](https://ivan-alles.github.io/preference-model/).
 It works best on a PC with an NVIDIA graphic card.
 It may fail to run on some devices.